About CCRA

 3).
 Community responsibility:

 We are a part of the society, culture, and future of the next generations.
 When violence and abuse happen, people including children, friends, and extended families, will be impacted by violence and abuse.
-When violence and abuse happen, men are accountable to take responsibility to create a better community.
+Those who harmed others are accountable for taking responsibility for creating a better community.

 CCRA is a clinical approach to help men and affected family members to regain violent-free lives.